lamarant/Win10-IoT-Raspberry-Pi-c-Auto-Plant-Watering/README.md

-# Windows 10 IoT Raspberry PI Plant Watering System
+# Windows 10 IoT Raspberry PI Plant Watering System in C#

 System currently includes a moisture sensor to take periodic moisture readings (currently digital only) and Red and Blue LEDs to indicate Dry/Wet soil.

 Future features will include:
 - Obtain analog moisture reading (Digital is not good enough. need high and low moisture thresholds)
+- Display current moisture reading in LCD display
 - Send periodic reading to web service that will store all sensor readings
 - Solenoid valve to turn on/off water source
 - Set low threshold to start watering